-Robb used to be a DGI himself until he sold off all of his dividend stocks and went with a simple 2 index ETF approach.
-In the article, Robb questioned the approach – focusing on dividend income now rather than focusing on total return during the accumulating phase.
+Robb used to be a DGI himself until he sold off all of his dividend stocks and went with a simple two index ETF approach.
+In the article, Robb questioned the approach – focusing on dividend income now rather than focusing on a total return during the accumulating phase.
 Robb believes by adopting a total return approach during the accumulation years and then switch to an income approach when you need the money is a better approach.

 Imagine for a moment there are two investors, Income Ernie and Total Return Tim.
 Both Ernie and Tim are 30 years old and have saved $100,000 in their retirement accounts.
 They each hope to generate annual income of $30,000 by age 55.

 Income Ernie invests in dividend stocks, focusing on blue-chip companies that have a track record of growing their dividends over time.
 Total Return Tim buys a couple of broad market index ETFs, opting for maximum diversification and a relatively hands-off approach.

 Both Ernie and Tim save $10,000 per year for the next 25 years and earn a comparable 6 percent annual return.
 Each of their portfolios is worth $1 million, with Ernie’s spinning off $30,000 per year in dividend income, while Tim’s portfolio of ETFs yields just 1.8 percent, or $18,000 per year.
 Tim is $12,000 short of his income goal.

 But after meeting with his good friend Ernie, Tim sells his ETFs and buys the exact same stocks that Ernie holds in his portfolio.
 Problem solved.
 Tim’s portfolio now generates $30,000 per year in dividends, the same as Ernie’s.